satyashani/gexf-js/README.md

 ### Newest features ##

 PLugins can be developed for GexfJS lyaout.
-Currently FRUCHTERMAN AND REINGOLD and Yi Fan Hu implemented and tested. i18n has speaks 7 languages: English, French, Italian, Spanish, Finnish, Turkish and Greek !
+Currently FRUCHTERMAN AND REINGOLD and Yi Fan Hu implemented and under testing. i18n has 7 languages: English, French, Italian, Spanish, Finnish, Turkish and Greek !

 ### Contributors ##